Glass, Upcycling, Wood

 Gin bottle lamp

 I drilled a hole for the metal rod and counterbored it from the bottom.
-Another hole was more a socket for the LED strip.
-I used a 12 mm spade bit to drill, but didn’t pull out the bit until it stopped completely – that way I got nice and crisp edge on the top.
-I countersunk it, switched to a 6 mm bit and drilled all way down (during the installation I found out that the hole was too small and resized it with a larger bit).
-I routed out a groove for the cable and finished it with a small file.
+Another hole was more of a socket for the LED strip.
+I used a 12 mm spade bit to drill, but didn’t pull out the bit until it stopped completely – that way I got the nice and crisp edge on the top.
+I countersank it and switched to a 6 mm bit, then it was drilled all way down.
+During the installation, I found out that the hole was too small and resized it with a larger bit.
+Next, I routed out a groove for the cable and finished it with a small file.

 I put everything together, including the washer at the top and the wing nut.
 The washer helps to evenly distribute the clamping force and to protect the glass.
 There is a small gap at the top that enables hot air to escape.
 All the lamps placed on my tray have shortened mains to be less messy, this is done on purpose and lets the “station” look nice and tidy.